Benefits for Children

 To qualify for Disability Living Allowance (DLA) the child must:

-- be under 16 (anyone over 16 must apply for PIP – see adult benefits)
+- be under 16 – anyone over 16 must apply for Personal Independence Payment (PIP)

 - need extra looking after or have walking difﬁculties

-- be in Great Britain, a European Economic Area (EEA) country or Switzerland when you claim – there are some exceptions, such as family members of the Armed Forces
+- be in England, Wales, a European Economic Area (EEA) country or Switzerland when you claim – there are some exceptions, such as family members of the Armed Forces

-- have lived in Great Britain for 2 of the last 3 years, if over 3 years old
+- have lived in Great Britain for at least 6 of the last 12 months, if over 3 years’ old

 - be habitually resident in the UK, Ireland, Isle of Man or the Channel Islands